chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 perhaps 5000 words, how far from reasonable must have been the early ones!

-I am no longer a software expert, so it is hard for me to make serious suggestions about what to do in the software field, yet I feel that all too often we have been satisfied with such a low level of quality that we have done ourselves harm in the process.
-We seem not to be able to use the machine, which we all believe is a very powerful tool for manipulating and transforming information, to do our own tasks in this very field.
+I am no longer a software expert, so it is hard for me to make serious suggestions about what to do in the software field, yet <mark>I feel that all too often we have been satisfied with such a low level of quality that we have done ourselves harm in the process.</mark> We seem not to be able to use the machine, which we all believe is a very powerful tool for manipulating and transforming information, to do our own tasks in this very field.
 We have compilers, assemblers, monitors, etc. for others, and yet when I examine what the typical software person does, I am often appalled at how little he uses the machine in his own work.
 I have had enough minor successes in arguments with software people to believe that I am basically right in my insistence that we should learn to use the machine at almost every stage of what we are doing.
 Too few software people even try to use the machine on their own work.
 There are dozens of situations where a little machine computation would greatly aid the programmer.
 I recall one very simple one where a nonexpert with a very long Fortran program from the outside wanted to convert it to our local use, so he wrote a simple Fortran program to locate all the input-output statements and all the library references.
 In my experience, most programmers would have personally scanned long listings of the program to find them and with the usual human fallibility missed a couple the first time.
 I believe we need to convince the computer expert that the machine is his most powerful tool and that he should learn to use it as much as he can rather than personally scan the long listings of symbols as I see being done everywhere I go around the country.
 If what I am reporting is at all true, we have failed to teach this in the past.
 Of course some of the best people do in fact use the computer as I am recommending; my observation is that the run-of-the-mill programmers do not do so.

-To parody our current methods of teaching programming, we give beginners a grammar and a dictionary and tell them that they are now great writers.
-We seldom, if ever, give them any serious training in *style*.
-Indeed I have watched for years for the appearance of a *Manual of Style* and/or an *Anthology of Good Programming* and have as yet found none.
+To parody our current methods of teaching programming, <mark>we give beginners a grammar and a dictionary and tell them that they are now great writers.
+We seldom, if ever, give them any serious training in
+<em>style</em>.</mark> Indeed I have watched for years for the appearance of
+a *Manual of Style* and/or an *Anthology of Good Programming* and have as yet found none.
 Like writing, programming is a difficult and complex art.
 In both writing and programming, compactness is desirable but in both you can easily be too compact.
 When you consider how we teach good writing – the exercises, the compositions, and the talks that the student gives and is graded on by the teacher during his training in English – it seems we have been very remiss in this matter of teaching style in programming.
 Unfortunately only few programmers who admit that there is something in what I have called "style" are willing to formulate their feelings and to give specific examples.
-As a result, few programmers write in flowing poetry; most write in halting prose.
+As a result, few programmers write in flowing poetry;
+most write in halting prose.

 I doubt that style in programming is tied very closely to any particular machine or language, any more than good writing in one natural language is